Tulsi: benefits, dosage, contraindications

 Adaptogen

-Tulsi, recognized for its adaptogenic properties, helps regulate stress and fatigue.
-It works by normalizing physiological and biochemical changes related to stress, such as lipid peroxidation and lactic acid levels, thanks to active compounds like ocimumosides A and B. These compounds favorably influence monoaminergic systems by modulating the activity of neurotransmitters such as norepinephrine, adrenaline, dopamine, and serotonin, contributing to better stress and anxiety management.
-Studies show that tulsi can improve resistance to chronic stress and fatigue by also adjusting immune responses and reducing oxidation, while normalizing corticosterone levels.
-These effects are comparable to those of conventional antistress and antioxidant drugs, demonstrating the potential efficacy of tulsi in various therapeutic contexts.
+Tulsi, known for its adaptogenic properties, helps regulate stress and fatigue.
+It acts by normalizing physiological and biochemical changes related to stress, such as lipid peroxidation and lactic acid levels, through active compounds like ocimumoside A and B. These compounds favorably influence monoaminergic systems by modulating the activity of neurotransmitters such as norepinephrine, epinephrine, dopamine, and serotonin, thereby contributing to better stress and anxiety management.
+Studies show that tulsi can improve resilience to chronic stress and fatigue by also adjusting immune responses and reducing oxidation while normalizing corticosterone levels.
+These effects are comparable to those of conventional anti-stress and antioxidant medications, demonstrating tulsi's potential effectiveness in varied therapeutic contexts.

 Usages associés